Wildlife in the Antarctic

 The region’s spectacular wildlife rely on the Southern Ocean to provide the food on which they flourish.
-Immense concentrations of creatures live on the rocky coast and ice floes, providing the passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.
+Immense numbers of creatures surround the rocky coast and ice floes, providing passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.

-In the Antarctic summer, whales migrate south to harvest the abundant krill which proliferate with the coming of ‘warmth’.
+During a summer Antarctic cruise, you could see whales migrating south to harvest the abundant krill which proliferate with the coming ‘warmth’.
 These krill are the basis of the food chain which sustains the many spectacular creatures.
 A summer visit guarantees 18 hours of daylight along with crisp clear light conditions, ideal for enjoying nature at its best.

-On and beneath the sea, seals, like penguin so seemingly clumsy on land, demonstrate their agility in water.
-Fur, weddell, crabeater and elephant seals may all be seen as bobbing heads in the ocean or lumbering in rocky coves or on ice floes with their pups.
-A bull elephant seal may weigh up to four tons, quite a sight as he jealously guards his harem of females from rivals.
+On and beneath the sea, seals, like penguins so seemingly clumsy on land, demonstrate their agility in the water.
+Fur, Weddell, crabeater and elephant seals may all be seen as bobbing heads in the ocean or lumbering in rocky coves or on ice floes with their pups.
+A bull elephant seal may weigh up to four tonnes, quite a sight as he jealously guards his harem of females against rivals.

-While in Antarctic, or on the seaborne approach keep your eyes peeled for whales.
-Blue, right, sei, humpback, minke, fin, and sperm whale arrive in summer to sieve krill by the ton through their enormous mouths.
-You may also catch sight of the Orca, or killer whale, as it remorselessly hunts down seal and penguin.
+While on an Antarctica cruise, you should keep your eyes peeled for whales.
+Blue, right, sei, humpback, minke, fin, and sperm whale arrive in summer to sieve krill by the tonne through their enormous mouths.
+You may also catch sight of the Orca, or killer whale, as it remorselessly hunts down seal and penguins.